 What is the Islands Trust Policy Statement?

 The Islands Trust Policy Statement contains the vision, principles and policies that guide how Islands Trust Council interprets and implements its provincial mandate to preserve and protect the unique amenities and environment of the Islands Trust Area.
-It also guides the development of the official community plans and land use bylaws of local trust committees and Bowen Island Municipality, and the development of Trust Council’s Strategic Plan.
+It guides the development of the official community plans and land use bylaws of local trust committees and Bowen Island Municipality, and the development of Trust Council’s Strategic Plan.
 It is the heart of the preserve and protect mandate for this special part of British Columbia.

-The provincial Islands Trust Act requires Trust Council to adopt a Policy Statement with the policies it will use to preserve and protect the Trust Area.
-The Policy Statement contains the principles and policies that guide the Islands Trust’s work.
-Within the Islands Trust Area, official community plans and land use bylaws must not be contrary to or at variance with the Policy Statement.
+The provincial Islands Trust Act requires Islands Trust Council to adopt a Policy Statement with the policies it will use to preserve and protect the Islands Trust Area.

 How does the Islands Trust Policy Statement impact local decision-making and regional growth?